CATG-Github/panscan/README.md

 **As the HPRC and CPC duplciation matrices have only been shared in HG38, we do not recommend using the comparison plots if you use another reference**

 The ```panscan gene_dup``` command will ask you for paths to HPRC and CPC matrices, they are present in the directory you cloned the repo into.
 Specifically in ```panscan/gene_dup```

+To plot an ideogram showing gene duplications use the flag '''--ideogram''' with the command.
+It also needs the ideo-ip.csv

 ## Complex region analyses
 ### Complex Sites